 Cybersecurity Tips for Business this Holiday

 It’s that time of year again!
 Things at the office have slowed down, you can finally relax, and maybe even get a little work done over the holiday break.
-However, at the time of year when most businesses slow down, unfortunately, cybercriminals are their busiest scheming attacks that could negatively impact your organization.
+However, at the time of year when most businesses slow down, unfortunately, cybercriminals plan their busiest scheming attacks that could negatively impact your organization.

 While most companies feel they’ve taken the necessary steps to prevent a data security breach, the reality is that 28% of employees have never received cybersecurity training.